verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/logging-trait.md

   namespace: hello-helidon
 ```

-A container similar to the one below will be added to the deployment.
+A container, similar to the following one, will be added to the deployment.
 ```
       containers:
       - env: